 TEA STORIES

-Discover Port Macquarie's history through the humble teapot and other tea treasures.
+Discover Port Macquarie's history through the humble teapot and other tea time treasures.
 At sporting competitions, birthdays, celebrations, fund raisers, linen teas, tea rooms, surf carnivals and river regattas, afternoon tea has played an important role.
-There is more to tea than meets the eye.
+Drinking tea is more than just a social pleasure.

 Port Macquarie is known for its beautiful river and coastal setting, nearby pristine hinterland and ideal climate.
 It is a place of happy memories for generations of holiday makers.
 Explore Port Macquarie's tourism history and discover why Port Macquarie is the Tourists Paradise.